marlonapp/laboratory-plugin-boilerplate/README.md

 ## Folder structure

+__NOTE__: If you use MARLON_AUTOMATIC_REGISTER feature YOU MUST NOT TO REMOVE folders provided by this boilerplate.

 - ./ src
   -  / components -> in this folder puts all Vue Component files
   -  / listeners -> in this folder puts all listeners files: Plugin has default code to load automatically all listeners.